skx/sysbox/README.md

 > As an alternative you can consider the `envsubst` binary contained in your system's `gettext{-base}` package.

+## exec-stdin

+Read STDIN, and allow running a command for each line.
+You can refer to the line read either completely, or by fields.

+For example:

+   $ ps -ef | sysbox exec-stdin echo field1:{1} field2:{2} line:{}

 ## fingerd

 A trivial finger-server.